Verifying the existence of maximum likelihood estimates for generalized linear models: Addressing separation in practice

-The practical implications of these insights of course will vary based on the model.
-For binary choice models, the data may exhibit complete (as opposed to quasi-complete) separation, such that meaningful estimation is impossible with or without the separated observations.
-Furthermore, Proposition \ref{Prop3} is of no use for GLMs with potentially unbounded likelihood functions (such as Gamma PML), since, for these models, the compactified model will have infinitely many solutions when there is separation of any kind.
-However, as we have discussed, the degree of separation for many other commonly-used GLMs can only be quasi-complete; a Poisson model, for example, can always be estimated by first identifying and dropping separated observations from the estimation sample.
+The practical implications of these insights vary based on the model and estimator.
+For binary choice models, if the data exhibit complete separation instead of only quasi-complete separation, then meaningful estimation is impossible with or without the separated observations.
+Furthermore, Proposition \ref{Prop3} is of no use for estimators with potentially unbounded (pseudo-)likelihood functions such as gamma PML, as in these cases the compactified model will have infinitely many solutions when there is separation of any kind.
+However, as we have discussed, the degree of separation for many other commonly used GLMs can only be quasi-complete.
+A Poisson model, for example, can always be estimated by first identifying and {withholding the} separated observations from the estimation sample.
 For these situations, Proposition \ref{Prop3} lends significant theoretical justification to this approach, especially when the researcher's focus is only on a particular subset of regressors (as is often the case with fixed effect models, for example).